aggrawal-ankur/gitbook/content/docs/hello-world/linking/full-disasm.md

 This proves that our source code is a tiny part in the whole ecosystem.

 We are not going to read it line by line.
-This diassembly is like a roadmap which we will use in the process to understand things better.
+This disassembly is like a roadmap which we will use in the process to understand things better.